Grose Valley Blue Mountains — Govetts Leap, Bridal Veil Falls & the Lookouts Above the Wilderness

 One of the quieter pleasures of the Grose Valley lookouts is what the sandstone cliffs reveal over time — and what people see in them.

-The existing Grose Valley post on this site has mentioned the seahorse, a rockfall from 2021 that carved a shape into the cliff face below Lockleys Pylon that bears an unmistakable resemblance to the fish.
+The existing Grose Valley post on this site (1 June 2022) has mentioned the seahorse, a rockfall from 2021 that carved a shape into the cliff face below Lockleys Pylon that bears an unmistakable resemblance to a seahorse.
 It's still there.
-In August 2024, another rockfall added a new resident: a section of cliff that collapsed and left behind something that — depending on your angle and willingness to commit to the interpretation — looks remarkably like Daffy Duck.
-Greg has the photo to prove it.
+In August 2025, another rockfall added a new resident: a section of cliff that collapsed and left behind something that — depending on your angle and willingness to commit to the interpretation — looks remarkably like Daffy Duck.
+Greg has the photo to prove it (see below).

 This kind of thing has a name: pareidolia, the human tendency to find familiar shapes in random patterns.
 The Blue Mountains sandstone has been producing these formations for as long as people have been looking at it.
 Some of them get official names.
 Others just get pointed out quietly to guests who then can't unsee them for the rest of the day.